-As we head into winter, the risk of getting sick and getting hit with the winter blues skyrockets.
+As we head into a season with cooler winter air, the risk of getting sick and getting hit with the winter blues skyrockets.

 However, you can stay much more healthy and well during the colder months by following a few winter health tips.